guilchaves/front-end-practice-portifolio/README.md

 ## TinDog Webpage

-- WebPage for a copycat of a famous date app.
+- Web page for a copycat of a famous date app.
 - Focus on HTML & CSS only.
 No JavaScript.
 - Bootstrap study.
 - Developed from AppBrewery courses.

 ## Dicee Game

-- WebPage with a dice game.
+- Web page with a dice game.
-- WebPage for the bootcamp challenge based on DOM Manipulation.
+- Web page for the bootcamp challenge based on DOM Manipulation.
 - Simple JavaScript usage in webpage.
 - Developed from AppBrewery courses.

 ## DrumKit

-- WebPage with a drumkit web app.
+- Web page with a drumkit web app.
 - The focus was to deal with events and listeners.
 - Developed from AppBrewery courses.